ynagatomo/ShaderGraphByExamples/README.md

 An example of how to create a 3d texture image file, '.ktx', with Blender and Apple TextureConverter.

+1. Render image slices of a volumetric 3d scene.
+2. Convert them to a ktx file with Apple TextureConverter using '--build_volume' option.
+3. Use the ktx texture file with the Image3D shader-graph node.

 <img src="img/howtocreate3dtexture.jpg">

 ## References